Naheemdhanish/EmotionSense/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact
-For questions or feedback, please contact your-email@example.com or open an issue on GitHub.
-(Replace your-email@example.com with your actual email address.)
+For questions or feedback, please contact daneeshnaheem@gmail.com or open an issue on GitHub. (daneeshnaheem@gmail.com )